-TEACH Prep Elementary focuses on literacy.
+TEACH Tech Charter High School focuses on literacy.
 Excellent reading materials will be provided for students at school.
-Teachers will assign reading assignments through ReadWorks and from EpicBooks (online) along with their ELA material (Wonders).
 Continuous efforts will be made to teach and model proper use and care of all school books, materials, equipment, and supplies.
 Students and parents will be held financially responsible for any willful or unnecessary damage to or loss of books, materials, equipment, and supplies belonging to School Name.

-Due to starting school using the Distance Learning Model, school materials along with either a Chromebook or iPad have been distributed to the students to take home.
 If a student should damage or lose a textbook, digital equipment, or classroom supplies, he/she will need to pay the cost of the repairs or replacement.
 Parent and student will meet with the Principal to go over the damage/lose as well as the repayment or replacement of the materials.

-Parents are encouraged to have their children read at least 20-30 minutes a day.
+Parents are encouraged to take their children to the public library at least twice a month.